artsy/doppler/app/views/content/terms.md

 15.1 You may be given access to certain nonpublic or confidential information, software, and/or specifications in connection with your use of the API, including but not limited to Your Key and any other developer credentials that we may make available to you (collectively, “Confidential Information”).

 15.2 You may use Confidential Information only to the extent necessary to exercise your rights under these Terms.
-You agree not to disclose any Confidential Information to any third party without our express prior written consent, except (if applicable) on a need to know basis to your agents that may use the API on your behalf under these Terms, provided such agents use the API strictly according to these Terms, and subject to a written duty of confidentiality.
-You are fully responsible for all use of the API, and all use or disclosure of Confidential Information by your agents.
+You agree to not disclose any Confidential Information to any third party without our express prior written consent.
+You are fully responsible for all use of the API and Confidential Information.

 ##16.
 Changes to the API